Format Basics

 Gherkin is a plain text language that uses keywords, indentation and formatting to describe software specifications in terms of features, scenarios and steps.

 Definitions for these components are written in a .feature file.
 Each .feature file should contain just one feature definition, followed by one or more scenarios.
 Each scenario has a number of steps explained using a Given-When-Then structure.

-It’s important to understand that the description following the title should focus on the value of the feature to the business and the benefits it will deliver to the business end users.
-It should not include any information about implementation or lower-level functionality.
+It’s important to understand that the description following the title should focus on the value of the feature to the business and the benefits it will deliver to the business end-users.
+It should not include any information about the implementation of lower-level functionality.
 Think of it as answering the questions “Who is this for?” and “Why should they want it?”

 Next in the .feature file comes the scenario definition.
 Each feature may have many scenarios.
 The title is demarcated by the keyword “Scenario:”.
 You have the option of writing a short description of the scenario after the title and before the first “Given:” statement.
 This description is sometimes called the ‘scenario brief’.

 Scenarios should capture the users’ interaction with the system and the expectations they should have for the feature.
 However, to explain a feature fully usually requires many scenarios in order to account for all the possible permutations of use cases.

 The details of the scenario’s starting point, actions and completion point are defined in the form of ‘steps’.